Healthcare UX

 • Design for qualitative insights, not just star ratings

 Quantitative data is helpful.
 But what you really want is to understand why patients feel what they feel.
+This is where patient journey analysis and omnichannel listening become crucial.

 Final Thoughts

-The right UX decisions can reduce no-shows, increase satisfaction, and improve care outcomes.
+Improving the patient journey in outpatient care doesn't mean building more features.
+It means designing experiences that are simple, predictable, and respectful of people's time and mental energy.
+The right UX decisions can reduce no-shows, increase satisfaction, and improve care delivery outcomes.
 But more importantly, they help people feel seen, supported, and empowered in moments that often feel uncertain.
-That’s the kind of design that changes lives.

 It's not just about adding features or modernizing interfaces — it's about deeply understanding pain points, workflows, and expectations, and designing around those realities.
+This is where patient journey mapping and experience mapping come into play.

 • Infinite Scrolling with custom Spinner component